pbonilla0/rare_event/README.md

 # Rare Event Simulator

 This repository contains tools to sample rare error configurations and estimate logical error rates for quantum error-correcting circuits using a splitting / Metropolis approach.
+The code follows the work of Bravyi and Vargo (https://arxiv.org/abs/1308.6270).

 Contents
 - `RareEventSimulator.py` - core simulator class and helpers.